Regression Equilibrium in Electricity Markets: Numerical Experiments

 We conclude by discussing computational aspects.
 The results in this section are obtained by solving a centralized optimization problem from Corollary \ref{corollary}, which is solved using Mosek's interior-point solver \cite{aps2020mosek}, requiring less than 80s to build and converge on the standard laptop.
-The proposed ADMM algorithm, with the following schedule for the step size $\varrho=100_{(k\leqslant199)}, 10_{(k\geqslant200)}, 5_{(k\geqslant230)}, 1_{(k\geqslant275)}$, yields identical results, as shown in Fig. \ref{fig:admm_conv}.
-While this algorithm enables equilibrium computation without disclosing private training datasets, it is more computationally expensive than the centralized solution.
-Indeed, Step 2 requires solving the augmented NE \eqref{best_response}.
-Each iteration takes 129.5s on average, and the whole algorithm runs 10.8h, revealing the trade-off between the privacy and complexity of computing the regression equilibrium.
+The proposed ADMM algorithm, with the following schedule for the step size $\varrho=100_{(k\leqslant199)}, 10_{(k\geqslant200)}, 5_{(k\geqslant230)}, 1_{(k\geqslant275)}$, yields identical results.
+Each iteration takes 129.5s on average, and the whole algorithm runs 10.8h.
 The ADMM algorithm, however, is amenable to further improvements such as parallelization and adaptive step size selection \cite{boyd2011distributed}.